OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 ### Execution Tracing

-### Dynamic Binary Instrumentation

-Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
-Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
-This is achieved by inserting dynamically generated code at runtime.
-Valgrind compiles fine on Android, and pre-built binaries are available for download.
-The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.

 ## Advanced Techniques

 For more complicated tasks, such as de-obfuscating heavily obfuscated binaries, you'll won't get far without automating certain parts of the analysis.
 For example, understanding and simplifying a complex control flow graph manually in the disassembler would take you years (and most likely drive you made way before you're done).
 Instead, you can augment your workflow with custom made scripts or tools.
 Fortunately, modern disassemblers come with scripting and extension APIs, and many useful extensions are available for popular ones.
 Additionally, open-source disassembler engines and binary analysis frameworks exist to make your life easier.

 Like always in hacking, the anything-goes-rule applies: Simply use whatever brings you closer to your goal most efficiently.
 Every binary is different, and every reverse engineer has their own style.
-Simply pick the a disassembler and framework you're comfortable with and learn using them well.
+Often, the best way to get to the goal is to combine different approaches, such as emulator-based tracing and symbolic execution, to fit the task as hand.
+To get started, pick a good disassembler and/or reverse engineering framework and start using them to get comfortable with their particular features and extension APIs.
+Ultimately,  the best way to get better is getting hands-on experience.

 (...
 TODO ...)

+### Dynamic Binary Instrumentation

+Another useful method for dealing with native binaries is dynamic binary instrumentations (DBI).
+Instrumentation frameworks such as Valgrind and PIN support fine-grained instruction-level tracing of single processes.
+This is achieved by inserting dynamically generated code at runtime.
+Valgrind compiles fine on Android, and pre-built binaries are available for download.
+The [Valgrind README](http://valgrind.org/docs/manual/dist.readme-android.html) contains specific compilation instructions for Android.

 ### Emulation-based Dynamic Analysis